donnikitos/PeDB/README.md

 A copy of the whole database is kept in memory.
 This should be not too much on the expected kind of datasets (20MB for 10,000 2KB documents).

 ## Pull requests
-**Important: PeDB is considered to be feature-complete, i.e. the API should do everything I it should do and nothing more.
-I don't want not accept pull requests for features.
-Bugfixes are fine of course.**

 If you submit a pull request, thanks!
 There are a couple rules to follow though to make it manageable:
 * The pull request should be atomic, i.e. contain only one feature.
 If it contains more, please submit multiple pull requests.
 Reviewing massive pull requests is extremely hard.
 * Please stick to the current coding style.
 It's important that the code uses a coherent style for readability.